sbb-design-systems/lyne-components/src/elements/datepicker/datepicker/readme.md

 ## Custom date formats

-To simulate the current datetime, you can use the `now` property, which accepts a `Date` or a timestamp in milliseconds (as number or string).
+To simulate the current datetime, you can use the `now` property, which accepts a `Date` or a timestamp in seconds (as number or string).
 This is helpful if you need a specific state of the component.

 Using a combination of the `dateParser` and `format` properties, it's possible to configure the datepicker